AhmadALSaffan/BANK-AL-DEIR/README.md

 - Disclaimer

-BANK-AL-DEIR is not a real banking application and does not provide actual banking services.
-It is a demo project created for learning, portfolio-building, and demonstrating Android development skills on GitHub.
+**BANK-AL-DEIR is not a real banking application and does not provide actual banking services.
+It is a demo project created for learning, portfolio-building, and demonstrating Android development skills on GitHub.**

-Contributing
+# Contributing
 Contributions are welcome!
 Feel free to submit pull requests, open issues, or suggest features to enhance the app’s functionality and security.

-License
-This project is currently not licensed.
-Please contact the repository owner for licensing details.

 Contact
 Repository Owner: AhmadALSaffan